 You can give a custom strategy to match an item name to a configuration pattern.
 By default Hazelcast uses a simplified wildcard matching.
 See Using Wildcards section for this.
-A custom configuration pattern matcher can be given by using either member or client config objects.
-Please see the following example snippet:
+A custom configuration pattern matcher can be given by using either member or client config objects, as shown below: